NCIOCPL/r4r-content/resources/resource93.md

 docs:
   - doc: dctd
 ---
 The DTP AIDS Antiviral Screen has checked tens of thousands of compounds for evidence of anti-HIV activity.
-Available are screening results and chemical structural data on compounds that are not covered by a confidentiality agreement.
+Screening results and chemical structural data on compounds that are not covered by a confidentiality agreement are available.